sindresorhus/pokemon-cli/readme.md

   Examples
     $ pokemon
     Snorlax
+	  $ pokemon --language ja
+	  マクノシタ
     $ pokemon --all
     Bulbasaur
     Ivysaur
     ...

   Options
-    --all  Get all the names instead of a random name
+    --all      Get all the names instead of a random name --language Set the language for the pokemon.
+Defaults to 'en'
 ```